SofaKingAndroid/device_htc_evita/README.md

     <pre>add_lunch_combo aokp_evita-userdebug</pre>

+8. Go to device/htc/evita and run this command:

+    <pre>./setup-makefiles.sh</pre>

-8. That should be it for getting everything set up.
-Now to start building...
+    Source should be downloaded and you should be all set to build now!
+Now onto building...

 9. Run these commands, one after another:

     <pre>. build/envsetup.sh